-These tiny bubbles explode dirt and grime from the fibers of your carpet and raise them to the surface before they’re easily extracted and cleaned away.
-Our carpet cleaning uses far less water than traditional steam cleaners.
-That’s why carpets cleaned by Chem-Dry are dry in a few hours, not days.
+Carpet cleaning can be a daunting and time-consuming, but our method is different.
+We use tiny bubbles that explode dirt and grime from the fibers of your carpet, raising them to the surface to be easily extracted and cleaned away.
+Not only does this require less water than traditional steam cleaners, but carpets cleaned by Chem-Dry will also be dry in just a few hours instead of days!

 Watch this short video to learn more about our process:

-Steam cleaning does make your carpets look clean at first, but the soap residue that gets left behind can cause them to get dirty quickly.
-Then you’ll have to call them again to get the same stains out!
-And with all that extra water, you’ll be waiting much longer for the carpets to dry.
+Though steam cleaning may initially make your carpets look clean, the soap residue left behind will cause them to dirty more rapidly.
+You’ll have to call the cleaners again soon to remove the same stains!
+And because extra water is used in this process, you’ll be waiting much longer for the carpets to dry.

 The Difference Between Chem-Dry and Steam Cleaning